Bornittah/Hello-Microverse/README.md

-# Title
+# Hello Microverse
-Hello-Microverse
 # Description
-The aim of this project is to master all the tools(git and github) and best practices
+This is a learning project for micronaunts at Microverse.
+Its aim is to master all the tools(git and github) and best practices that we have learned.

 # Getting started
 Open the project using your preferred text editor like vscode run index file in the browser

-# Major languages
+# Built With
-HTML & CSS
+Languages - HTML, CSS and JavaScript
+Frameworks - None
+Technologies - Web Technology

 # Contributing
-Check out the issues page https://github.com/Bornittah/Hello-Microverse/issues
+Feel free to check out the issues page

-# Citation
+# Show your support
-Agasha Bornittah (2022) Microverse Project(version 1.0) https://github.com/Bornittah
+Give a star if you like this project
 # License
-MIT License
+This project is MIT licensed.

 # Author
-Agasha Bornittah
+1. Agasha Bornittah
 Github: https://github.com/Bornittah